-A struct type is a value type that is typically used to encapsulate small groups of related variables.
-Structs inherit from System.ValueType.
-This type overrides Equals and GetHashCode.
-The implementation of Equals calls Equals on each field and returns true if all fields are equal.
-If there are no GC references in this object it avoids reflection and uses memcmp (code).
-GetHashCode is a little bit complex.
-It looks for the first non-static field and gets its hashcode.
-If the type has no non-static fields, it returns the hashcode of the type.
+A struct is a value type typically used to encapsulate small groups of related variables.
+Structs inherit from System.ValueType, which overrides Equals and GetHashCode.
+The Equals implementation calls Equals on each field and returns true if all fields are equal.
+When there are no GC references, it avoids reflection and uses memcmp (code).
+GetHashCode is somewhat more complex.
+It looks for the first non-static field and returns its hash code.
+If the type has no non-static fields, it returns the hash code of the type.

 Source: https://gist.github.com/meziantou/605934eb7376d9c3cc46af0adad937e6

-Now, you understand how important it is to override Equals and GetHashCode if you want those to be performant!
+This illustrates how important it is to override Equals and GetHashCode if you want them to be performant!

 #Generate equality members

 Instead of writing the Equals and GetHashCode methods yourself, you can generate them.
-Besides, you can generate operators and implement IEquatable<T>
+You can also generate operators and implement IEquatable<T>.

 This will produce the following code: